gbdev/gb-asm-tutorial/src/part2/objects.md

 You may remember from the previous lesson that we're already using tile ID 0, as it's the start of our background's graphics.
 However, by default objects and backgrounds use a different set of tiles, at least for the first 128 IDs.
-The latter 128 are shared by both, which is useful of you have a tile that's used on both the background and an object.
+Tiles with IDs 128–255 are shared by both, which is useful if you have a tile that's used both on the background and by an object.

 If you press F5 in BGB to open the VRAM viewer, you should see three distinct sections.
 > Graphic showing the view of BGB :)

 Because we need to load this to a different area, we'll use the address $8000 and load a graphic for our game's paddle.
+Let's do so right after `CopyTilemap`:

 ```rgbasm,linenos,start={{#line_no_of "" ../../unbricked/objects/main.asm:copy-paddle}}
 {{#include ../../unbricked/objects/main.asm:copy-paddle}}